skip to content

 Areas like the abdomen and buttocks also tend to have less friction and sweating than other parts of the body, which means they are less sensitive and therefore less prone to redness, itching, or rash.
 Women should ensure the estrogen patch is placed on a flat, wide surface area that allows full contact between the patch and the skin, which is needed for proper delivery of estrogen.

-Infographic showing where to place estradiol patches
+where to place estradiol patches infographic

 Credit: Hone Health